Random Matrix Theory-guided sparse PCA for single-cell RNA-seq data: Results

-Our approach closely resembles the recently introduced BiPCA algorithm \cite{ma2024principled}, which estimates biwhitening factors $C$ and $D$ by minimizing the Kolmogorov–Smirnov distance between the eigenspectrum and the Marchenko–Pastur distribution.
-However, BiPCA is restricted to operating at the level of raw counts, whereas our method can be applied at multiple stages of preprocessing: directly on counts, after library-size correction, or even after log-normalization as shown in Fig.~\ref{fig:fig1}.
+Our approach closely resembles the recently introduced BiPCA algorithm \cite{stanley2025principled}, which also uses the Sinkhorn-Knopp algorithm to estimate biwhitening factors $C$ and $D$.
+However, BiPCA can only operate on data for which the variance of gene expression is quadratically related to its mean.
+This assumption holds at the level of counts, but breaks down at later stages of data processing.
+Instead, our method self-consistently estimates the variance of gene expression without assuming any specific relationship with the mean expression.
+This modification is the main novelty of our approach, as it allows us to biwhiten the data at any stage of preprocessing: directly on counts, after library-size correction, or even after log-normalization, as shown in Fig.~\ref{fig:fig1}.
 In Fig.~\ref{fig:figScounts}a, we show that our biwhitening algorithm performs almost identically to BiPCA when applied to count data.
-In particular, Fig.~\ref{fig:figScounts}a,b demonstrate that it recovers biwhitening factors $C$ and $D$ nearly identical to those of BiPCA, and this irrespective of the number of highly variable genes selected.
-This highlights that, at least on counts, the factors obtained with Alg.~\ref{algo_sknopp} are near-minimizers of the Kolmogorov–Smirnov distance between the eigenspectrum of $S$ and the Marchenko–Pastur distribution.
+In particular, Fig.~\ref{fig:figScounts}a,b demonstrate that it recovers biwhitening factors $C$ and $D$ that are nearly identical to those of BiPCA, irrespective of the number of highly variable genes selected.